 - Screening trials look for new ways to identify cancer before symptoms exist.

 - Treatment trials are, perhaps, the most familiar.
 They look at new treatments and new combinations of existing treatments.

 - Quality of life (supportive care) trials seek ways to improve the comfort of those living with cancer.
 For example, experts may study drugs to reduce chemotherapy side effects or control pain.

 Cancer clinical trials are done in "phases."
 Each phase is designed to answer a separate research question.

-- Phase III compares new treatment with best existing cancer treatment,
+- Phase III compares the new treatment with the best existing cancer treatment.

 - Phase IV evaluates new uses or long-term effects of the treatment.